omochikaeri15/neko-ware/crates/neko-cloud/README.md

 **NOTICE:** Recent updates are not served through the server, they are instead hosted within the games `InstallPack.apk` split before they are later moved to the server.

 Lets you pull game assets directly from the games cloud service given the payloads time stamp.
-Input an `x86_64` architecture `libnative-lib.so` or `.apk` to skip the version targeting entirely.
+Input an `x86_64` architecture `libnative-lib.so` or `.apk` to skip explicit payload targeting entirely.

 ### DISCLAIMER